antoniafeistel/BigData/README.md

 ![Consumer Metrics Szenario 2](resources_readme/100-cust-4Core-4GB-01.png)

 To test the scalability of the consumer client as an isolated component, initial data samples were added into the KAFKA cluster.
-With that starting point there are another to test runs simulated with the same consumer ressources as described above.
+With that starting point there are another three test runs simulated with consumer ressources as described below.

 **Ressource Details**
 Szenarien    | Executer | Cores / Executor | Memory / Executor